The Finance Department is responsible for the overall management of the financial affairs for the Municipality.

 - a person with a disability living with a person with a disability

 To receive the grant you, or an authorized person, need to apply each year.
+Beginning in 2021, you apply through the Province of BC directly, including for unclaimed retroactive grants from 2020.

 Property Tax Deferment